 Tennis Elbow / Lateral Epicondylitis

-Tennis elbow (also known as lateral epicondylitis) is a type of tendinitis – swelling of the tendons – that causes pain in the elbow and arm.
+Tennis elbow (also known as lateral epicondylitis) is a type of tendonitis – which means swelling of the tendons – that causes pain in the elbow and arm.
 These tendons are bands of tough tissue that connect the muscles of your lower arm to the bone.
-Despite its name, you can still get tennis elbow even if you’ve never been near a tennis court.
-Instead, any repetitive gripping activities, especially if they use the thumb and first two fingers, may contribute to tennis elbow.
-Tennis elbow is the most common reason that people see Perth Chiro Centre for elbow pain.
+Despite its name, you can still get a tennis elbow even if you’ve never been near a tennis court.
+Because any repetitive gripping activities, and excessive usage of the thumb and the first two fingers, may cause tennis elbow.
+Tennis elbow pain is one of the most common reasons why people visit Perth Chiro Centre.

 The Causes of Tennis Elbow

-Tennis elbow usually develops over time.
+Tennis elbow often develops over a period of time.
 Repetitive motions, like gripping a racket during a swing can strain the muscles and put too much stress on the tendons.
 That constant tugging can eventually cause microscopic tears in the tissue.

-Tennis elbow might result from anything that you continually grip an object;
+Tennis elbow might result from anything that you continually hold or grip such as:

 - Sport (tennis, squash, weight lifting)